charredUtensil/groundhog/src/core/lore/graphs/orders.md

 P58 --> P91
 P59["[nomadsOne]"]
 P59 --> P60
-P60["a teleporter malfunction sent this Rock Raider to an uncharted cavern.<br/>the teleporter on the L.M.S.
-Explorer has been acting up again and one of our Rock Raiders is trapped in an uncharted cavern.<br/>one of our Rock Raiders was accidentally sent to the wrong cavern!"]
+P60["&bull; a teleporter malfunction sent this Rock Raider to an uncharted cavern.<br/>&bull; the teleporter on the L.M.S.
+Explorer has been acting up again and one of our Rock Raiders is trapped in an uncharted cavern.<br/>&bull; one of our Rock Raiders was accidentally sent to the wrong cavern!"]
 P60 --> P119
 P60 --> P121
 P60 --> P125
 P61["[nomadsMany]"]
 P61 --> P62
-P62["a teleporter malfunction sent a group of our Rock Raiders to an uncharted cavern.<br/>the teleporter on the L.M.S.
+P62["&bull; a teleporter malfunction sent a group of our Rock Raiders to an uncharted cavern.<br/>&bull; the teleporter on the L.M.S.
 Explorer has been acting up again and a group of our Rock Raiders ended up in an uncharted cavern."]
 P62 --> P119
 P62 --> P121
 P62 --> P125
 P63["[lostMinersOne]"]
 P63 --> P64
-P64["a teleporter malfunction sent one of our Rock Raiders to a cavern near here.<br/>the teleporter on the L.M.S.
-Explorer has been acting up again and one of our Rock Raiders is trapped in an uncharted cavern.<br/>one of our Rock Raiders was accidentally sent to the wrong cavern!"]
+P64["&bull; a teleporter malfunction sent one of our Rock Raiders to a cavern near here.<br/>&bull; the teleporter on the L.M.S.
+Explorer has been acting up again and one of our Rock Raiders is trapped in an uncharted cavern.<br/>&bull; one of our Rock Raiders was accidentally sent to the wrong cavern!"]
 P64 --> P87
 P64 --> P89
 P64 --> P119